Melkov-source/vecxy/README.md

 2D Game Engine for HTML5, powered by WebGL.

-You can follow my development logs and read more about game development on my Telegram channel: https://t.me/vecxylog
+You can follow my development logs on my Telegram channel: https://t.me/vecxylog